La Via del Fantini

 STAGE 1:

-San lazzaro: station, railway, bus stops (15, 19, 94, 101, 916, 918), supermarkets, pharmacies, medical clinic, restaurants, bars, and various accommodations.
+San Lazzaro: railway station, bus stops (15, 19, 94, 101, 916, 918), supermarkets, pharmacies, medical clinic, restaurants, cafés, and various accommodations.

-Farneto: restaurants, bars and various accommodations.
+Farneto: restaurants, cafés, and various accommodations.

 STAGE 2: